Home » Posts tagged 'justin trudeau' (Page 3)

 Canadian Separatists

-COMMENT: I think the danger for Canada is not Quebec leaving because they get 11 billion dollars a year given to them by the federal government, it is the provinces paying the bills that are more likely to leave, western Canada in general but especially Alberta which has been getting hosed.
-As you noted before resentment is what is produced by giving billions of mostly western Canadian dollars to eastern Canada each year.
-Now Trudeau is attacking the oil industry that pays the bills, the man is insane and destroying Canada.
+Canadian Separatists COMMENT: I think the danger for Canada is not Quebec leaving because they get 11 billion dollars a year given to them by the federal government, it is the provinces paying the bills that are more likely to leave, western Canada in general but especially Alberta which has been getting hosed.
+As you noted […]

 Is Trudeau Ready for a Middle East war?

+Is Trudeau Ready for a Middle East war?
 The world is now at the mercy of a coalition of three of the most dangerous autocrats on the planet: Donald Trump, Benjamin Netanyahu and Saudi Arabia’s new absolute ruler Mohammad bin Salman a name that will become increasingly familiar as the months go by.
-These three ‘leaders’ are now collaborating in an incredibly reckless plan to permanently reshape the Middle East.
+These three […]

 Quebec Is “Close To Its Limits” As Refugees Flood Across US-Canada Border